Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 The competition takes place in a MOBA-style arena game (similar to *League of Legends*):
 * **Base Towers:** Each team's base is surrounded by physical buttons.
 Depressing an opponent's base button deducts base HP.
 * **Tower Hazards:** Base buttons are guarded by a long slowly spinning, high-damage physical arm.
-* **Neutral Objective:** A central tower can be captured to deal chip damage to the opponent's base.
 * **Team Compositions:** 3 robots per team (built by 3 separate student groups) operating under autonomous, remote control (RC), or hybrid modes.
 * **Hit Detection & Respawns:** Each robot carries an exposed whisker switch as its target zone.
 Strikes to this switch deduct HP; reaching 0 HP forces a timed respawn penalty.
 * **Offensive Weapons:** Active mechanisms (e.g., servo-driven sweeping arms) are permitted within strict length constraints.